 Learn To Embrace The Empty Times

 “You’ve been given the gift of time,” my boss told me before I went on mat leave.
 The empty hours stretching in front of me every morning were unusual, luxurious, and a little scary.
 At first, nothing seemed important enough to do.
 I did not want to check industry blogs, start a side gig, or even see too many people.
 I had a strong urge to pause and sit with my feelings.
-I woke up and went to sleep with no agenda for weeks, a privilege I haven’t had since the summers during school.
+I woke up and went to sleep with no agenda for weeks, a privilege I haven’t had since the summer after middle school.

 Eventually I felt ready to focus my energy on something.
 I worked on a design project from our tiny home office.
 I’ve been meaning to get to it for years, so it made me feel excited and added a sense of purpose to my days.
 I also focused on our house.
-I snatched a cool new bed set on West Elm online clearance, invested in shelf organisers, wiped off dust from our neglected giant snakeskin plant.
+I snatched a cool new bed set on West Elm online clearance, invested in shelf organizers, wiped off dust from our neglected giant snakeskin plant.

 As I sit here, once again confined to my home, but this time counting down until I meet my son, I wonder, what if the best thing to do with these new blocks of free time is treat them as a gift?